StoryWalk at MacEwan University

 Services: Art direction and creative illustration, experience, accessibility and information design.

 Project leaders: Dr. Ozlem Cankaya, Department of Human Services and Early Learning.
-Lindesy Whitson, MacEwan Librarian
+Lindsey Whitson, MacEwan Librarian

 Student research and conceptual exploration by Danielle McDow-York.
 Map configuration and design support by Adam Houston.